 It doesn’t take an expert to realize that publishing a book is a brutal process.
-Even after you’re finished writing the book, you still have to figure out how to get it out there on the market.
-Marketing your self-published book is a time consuming and difficult job.
-We’ll help you learn how to market a self-published book with these basic tips.
+Even after you’re finished writing the book, you still have to figure out how to promote your book to your audience.
+Marketing your self-published book is a time-consuming and difficult job.

-Marketing is the one aspect authors, again and again, lament gives them the biggest headaches.
+Marketing and bookselling is a challenge.
+Just creating an awesome book will never be enough.
+You also have to develop book marketing ideas to grab the attention of your audience.
 Let’s go through a quick list of some tips and tricks you can employ to help make marketing your book more successful.

-Whether you’re a seasoned author or a first-time novelist, you’re going to need to tap into your entrepreneurial (Authorpreneurial?) spirit to convince people to read your book.
-Start with these tips and build your author brand over time, leading to more and more sales as you both your network and your backlist grow.
+Whether you’re a seasoned author or a first-time novelist, you’re going to need to tap into your entrepreneurial (authorpreneurial?) spirit to convince people to read your book.
+Step by step, you build your author brand over time, leading to more and more sales as both your network and your target audience grow.
 Learning how to market a self-published book is no simple task, but the payoff can be well worth it!

 1. Build Your Network

-Before you can start cranking out marketable content, you need people to market to.
-Do not overlook this step!
+Before you can start selling books online, you need people to market to.
+Do not overlook your book launch!

-Start with your existing followers on social media and any email contacts.
-Get any contacts you might have, like fellow writers locally and bookstore owners, on your social and email lists.
-I feel that this step is often skipped or undervalued when experts are explaining to authors how to market a self-published book.
+Start with your existing followers on social media and any email addresses you’ve already collected from friends and fans.
+Get any contacts you might have, like fellow writers locally and bookstore owners on your social and email lists.
+Before you can sell your book, you need to identify and target your potential readers.

 Even if your book is amazing, no one will pick it up and read it without knowing what it’s about.
-That’s where the book description shines, so it needs to be the most workshopped piece of writing you put out in the world.
+You need to write a concise and compelling description that sells your book to your readers.

-Your description is what you’re using to sell your book.
-You should absolutely write a few versions of your description.
+Start by writing a few versions of your description.
 After you’re done writing those versions, get feedback on which is the most effective.
-Marketing your book will be much easier with a great description.
+Use that feedback to revise and refine your book description.

-Building an email list for your book is one of the most effective ways to market because you’re getting word directly into people’s inboxes.
+Building an email list for your book is one of the most effective ways to market.
 The marketing channel with the highest return on investment in the game?
 That’s email.

 4. Own Your Ecommerce Site